Erangamadhushan/Erangamadhushan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on EMCSS Project
+- 🔭 I’m currently working on the EMCSS Project
 - 🌱 I’m currently learning ReactJS and NodeJS
 - 👯 I’m looking to collaborate on Web Development Projects
-- 🤔 I’m looking for help with your fullstack projects
+- 🤔 I’m looking for help with your full-stack projects
-- 💬 Ask me about Java and Javascript
+- 💬 Ask me about Java and JavaScript
 - 📫 How to reach me: <a mailto="erangamadhushann956@gmail.com">erangamadhushann956@gmail.com</a>
 - 😄 Pronouns: EM956
 - ⚡ Fun fact: Coding